michael105/udevrd/README.md

 	Since this process in the normal usecase runs for the whole uptime, a slim udevrd has it's advantages.
-	(I'm wondering whether I'll be able to fit a whole unix system without kernel into a x86 cpu's L1 cache..)

 	It would be possible to compile the daemon with minilib to not use any dynamic allocations.
 (Albite the dynamic memory usage might stay in the normal